shirakaba/react-nativescript/README.md

     </tbody>
 </table>

+## FAQ

+**How far along is it?**

+It's feature-equivalent with NativeScript Core, but lacking the RAD (Rapid Application Development) components like RadSideDrawer.
+Otherwise, everything should be possible.
+But you'll have to bear with me while I write the documentation (there is none yet)!

+**What about plugins?**

+Only one UI plugin has been adapted for use with React NativeScript so far (`nativescript-svg`), but I haven't formally published it yet.
+So it's totally possible, but there are other priorities to get on with first.
+But any non-UI plugins will work just fine!

-### API compatibility with React Native 🏚
+**Can this consume React Native projects?**

-Allowing React NativeScript to run projects that were written for React Native is a huge project, but it's theoretically very possible.
+No, but it *could* with a lot of hard work.
+Allowing React NativeScript to run projects that were written for React Native is a huge project, but it's theoretically very possible – it would be a project on exactly the same scale as [React Native Web](https://github.com/necolas/react-native-web).
 See [react-nativescript-compat-react-native](https://github.com/shirakaba/react-nativescript-compat-react-native) for work towards this, where I've ported part of RNTester as a proof-of-concept... 👩‍🔬👨‍🔬

+**Can this consume React Native native modules?**

+Certainly not UI-based native modules.
+But all flavours of NativeScript can consume native code, so it can probably consume React Native native modules, though may take a small bit of refactoring 🤔

 ## Roadmap 🛣